Celebrity Ex on the Beach series 1: Cast

 The list of celebrity cast members was released on 9 December 2019.
-They include four men; Olympic athlete Ashley McKenzie, television personality Calum Best, The Only Way Is Essex star Joey Essex, and Love Island star Michael Griffiths, and four women; Love Island star Georgia Harrison, The Valleys star Lateysha Grace, playboy model Lorena Medina and Mob Wives star Marissa Jade.
+They include four men; Olympic athlete Ashley McKenzie, television personality Calum Best, The Only Way Is Essex cast member Joey Essex, and Love Island star Michael Griffiths, and four women; Love Island star Georgia Harrison, The Valleys star Lateysha Grace, playboy model Lorena Medina and Mob Wives star Marissa Jade.
 It was also announced that the exes joining the series would be celebrities.